-1 SENATOR CARDIN.
-Well, Mr. Chairman, first, it is good to be back with 2 hearings.
-It has been an interesting recess that we have had, and we are certainly 3 looking forward to this hearing and the work of this committee.
-4 This is a very important hearing, so I thank you for scheduling it.
-It is very 5 timely as we deal with an incoming new administration and the incredibly important 6 subject of countering terrorism.
-7 You have made many points that I totally agree with.
-We need to build on the 8 success that we have seen in combatting ISIL.
+Senator CARDIN.
+Well, Mr. Chairman, first, it is good to be back with hearings.
+It has been an interesting recess that we have had, and we are certainly looking forward to this hearing and the work of this committee.

+This is a very important hearing, so I thank you for scheduling it.
+It is very timely as we deal with an incoming new administration and the incredibly important subject of countering terrorism.

+You have made many points that I totally agree with.
+We need to build on the success that we have seen in combatting ISIL.
 Ramadi has been liberated.
-Mosul is in 9 the process of being liberated.
-Ragga is just a matter of time before the headquarters of 10 ISIL in Syria falls.
-ISIL itself has said its days of the caliphate are limited, and I think 11 that reflects the point that you raised, that there is more to this than just territory, and 12 we have to be prepared for the continued vulnerabilities of particularly open and free 13 democratic societies.
-14 What has been particularly encouraging, though, in the region is that we have 15 seen, as these areas are being reclaimed, that it is local security forces that are 16 maintaining the security, which is absolutely essential, and there is a recognition by the 17 governance that they need to represent all the people.
-Now, that is a continuing 18 process, but that is very much part of the overall strategy to counter terrorism.
+Mosul is in the process of being liberated.
+Raqqa is just a matter of time before the headquarters of ISIL in Syria falls.
+ISIL itself has said its days of the caliphate are limited, and I think that reflects the point that you raised, that there is more to this than just territory, and we have to be prepared for the continued vulnerabilities of particularly open and free democratic societies.

+What has been particularly encouraging in the region is that we have seen, as these areas are being reclaimed, that it is local security forces that are maintaining the security, which is absolutely essential, and there is recognition by those governing that they need to represent all the people.
+That is a continuing process, and that is very much part of the overall strategy to counter terrorism.